 Can I backup Windows Server to OneDrive?

-“I have two Windows Server 2012 computer.
-For backup, I use the included Server Backup running daily to generate system images on to a local hard drive.
+I have two Windows Server 2012 computers.
+For backup, I use the included Server Backup running daily to generate system images onto a local hard drive.
 At this point, I have around 400GB of data overall.
 However, I'm worried that if my office is ever broken into, I'd lose everything - my servers and my data.

 So, I plan to use a cloud service to backup my server.
 My current Office 365 subscription gives me 1TB of OneDrive storage.
 Can I backup my Windows Server to OneDrive directly?
 If I can, how to do that?
-I appropriate any opinion you can provide or experience you can share with me on this!”
+I appropriate any opinion you can provide or experience you can share with me on this!

 Reasons to backup Windows Server to OneDrive

 As we all know, cloud storage is regarded as a good backup solution in recent years and more and more people turn to this kind of data backup and storage method.
 As the cloud service that comes with the Microsoft Windows system, OneDrive is one of the most popular clouds for Windows users.
-Mainly, there are three reasons to backup Windows Server 2012/2016 to OneDrive:
+Mainly, there are three reasons to backup Windows Server 2012/2016/2019/2022 to OneDrive:

-☛Higher security: Data in OneDrive is stored remotely, so, it can prevent your data from losing even if there is a local system crash, hardware failures, natural disasters, and so on.
+Higher security: Data in OneDrive is stored remotely, so, it can prevent your data from losing even if there is a local system crash, hardware failures, natural disasters, and so on.

-☛Easier access: Generally, you can access files in cloud service easily on any device as long as there is an Internet connection.
+Easier access: Generally, you can access files in cloud service easily on any device as long as there is an Internet connection.

 How to backup Windows Server to OneDrive?